-Reiki may reduce sensations of pain. > > Pain is incredibly common after surgery.
-If the pain is severe, it may even slow the healing process by preventing the > individual from participating in the physical activity necessary to promote recovery.
-However, Reiki may reduce > sensations of pain following surgery.
-In fact, one study showed that women who had undergone a hysterectomy experienced > less pain during recovery if they participated in Reiki sessions before and after the procedure. > > Is Reiki Safe after Surgery? > > Reiki is completely noninvasive.
-During a Reiki session, the practitioner places his or her hands gently on the client > in specific positions in order to encourage the proper flow of the client’s own ki or chi energy.
-In some cases, the > practitioner may not need to touch the client at all.
-Thus, Reiki should not pose any risk of complications or side > effects for patients who have recently undergone surgery.
-In addition, it can be used in combination with any other type > of therapy, rehabilitation, or medication the individual may need to aid his or her recovery. > > That being said, it is essential for people who have undergone surgery to follow their doctor’s instructions carefully. > Reiki is never a substitute for medical treatment after surgery, but it can be used to supplement this treatment and aid > in the healing process.
-If you choose to participate in Reiki sessions, make sure that your practitioner knows that you > have recently had surgery so that he or she can make the appropriate accommodations. > > Finding a Reiki Practitioner
+- Reiki may reduce sensations of pain.

+Pain is incredibly common after surgery.
+If the pain is severe, it may even slow the healing process by preventing the individual from participating in the physical activity necessary to promote recovery.
+However, Reiki may reduce sensations of pain following surgery.
+In fact, one study showed that women who had undergone a hysterectomy experienced less pain during recovery if they participated in Reiki sessions before and after the procedure.

+Is Reiki Safe after Surgery?

+Reiki is completely noninvasive.
+During a Reiki session, the practitioner places his or her hands gently on the client in specific positions in order to encourage the proper flow of the client’s own ki or chi energy.
+In some cases, the practitioner may not need to touch the client at all.
+Thus, Reiki should not pose any risk of complications or side effects for patients who have recently undergone surgery.
+In addition, it can be used in combination with any other type of therapy, rehabilitation, or medication the individual may need to aid his or her recovery.

+That being said, it is essential for people who have undergone surgery to follow their doctor’s instructions carefully.
+Reiki is never a substitute for medical treatment after surgery, but it can be used to support medical treatments and potentially help aid in the healing process.
+If you choose to participate in Reiki sessions, make sure that your practitioner knows that you have recently had surgery so that he or she can make the appropriate accommodations.

+Finding a Reiki Practitioner